Is social media wasting your time or stressing you out? Today, I’m going to talk about over 100 things to do instead of social media.

 - Talk to a stranger.
 So many times when we are out in public, we simply just stare at our phones instead of being aware of what is going on around us.
 Perhaps strike up a conversation with a stranger?
 You never know who you will meet or how much they would like to speak to someone!

-Thanks for reading and I hope you enjoyed this list of things to do instead of social media!
+Thanks for reading and I hope you enjoyed this list of things to do instead of social media and things to do instead of using your phone.

 How many hours do you spend on social media each day and week?
 What do you think you could do with a social media break?
 What other things to do instead of social media do you suggest?